futurewebprogramming/Full-Stack-Web-Development/CSS -Complete-Course/Lecture-09-CSS-Text&Font/README.md

 ```

 Use a Combination of Percent and Em
-The solution that works in all browsers, is to set a default font-size in percent for the <body> element:
+The solution that works in all browsers, is to set a default font-size in percent for `<body>` element:

 ```css
 body {